This post may contain affiliate links. Read my full disclosure policy.

-How to make “no-boil” Baked Ziti with Spinach and Mushrooms.
-A one-pot meal with only 15 minutes of hands-on time before baking, an easy, delicious weeknight dinner the whole family will love!
-Includes video!
+A delicious easy recipe for Baked Ziti with Spinach, Mushrooms and ricotta.
+A one-pan meal with only 15 minutes of hands-on time before baking, with no pre-boiling the pasta!
+An easy, delicious weeknight dinner the whole family will love!
+Includes video.

 Of all the paths you take in life, make sure a few of them are dirt.~ John Muir~

 Here’s a simple, no-boil version, Baked Ziti with Spinach and Mushrooms that can be made in one pan and is gluten-free adaptable!
 It requires about 15 minutes of hands-on time before letting the oven do the rest of the work.
 Perfect for weeknights when time is short but you still want a hearty wholesome homemade meal.